-PARK AVENUE AFFORDABLE & HOUSING
+PARK AVENUE SUPPORTIVE HOUSING

 In collaboration with COOKFOX Architects and Common Ground, this large, U-Shaped building complex will provide a stable home to many families and at risk individuals in need of supportive care.
 Terrain contributed by designing a both entrance landscapes, a 25,000 square foot courtyard for the two family wings of the building, multiple levels of rooftop planting, and a large accessible roof garden for the supportive wing of the building.